 I’ve enjoyed preparing this brief guide.
-It’s helped me to understand some of the finer details of how fortunate I was to stumble upon a modern way to experience pure consciousness and discover that it led to inner peace and happiness.
+It’s helped me to understand some of the finer details of how fortunate I was to stumble upon a modern way to experience pure consciousness and then discover it led to inner peace and happiness.

 There are lots of film and video interviews of U.G. on the internet.
-They also bear little resemblance to the man I visited in a Bombay apartment in 1983.
-He spoke an a very straightforward, down-to-earth manner about how the Sense of Self had uninstalled and how enlightenment was a “catastrophe”: It was not a spiritual awakening but just a physiological event.
+They also bear little resemblance to the man I visited in a Bombay apartment in 1983: He spoke an a very straightforward, mater-of-fact manner about how the sense of self had uninstalled and how enlightenment was a “catastrophe”: He explained that enlightenment was not a spiritual awakening but a physiological event that can happen to anyone at anytime.

 I visited him for an hour or so for the 10 days he was staying in Bombay.
-My spiritual education started when I met him and ended when he flew off to Germany.
+My real spiritual education started when I met him and ended when he flew off to Germany.
 An extraordinary person, and an extraordinary education!

->“I Am That”, about Nisargadatta, is less easy to read as he speaks in a more traditional Hindu way than U.G.
+>“I Am That”, about Nisargadatta, is less easy to read as he speaks in a more traditional manner than U.G.
 Krishnamurti.
-But when I visited him in 1980 he answered questions in a more direct and straightforward manner than in this book.
-In his own way he taught much the the same as U.G.
-Whatever spiritual practices people mentioned to him he’d reply: “That’s not it”: spiritual practices merely strengthen the Self of Self and cannot free you from it.
+When I visited him in Bombay, 1980, he answered questions in a more direct and straightforward manner than in this book.
+In his own way he taught much the the same as U.G: He called the sense of self an illusion, and that spiritual practices merely strengthen the self of self and cannot free you from it.

-The Sense of Self that creates the illusion of our individuality.
-He pointed out that in reality we are just a “food-body” that’s born to eat, grow, procreate and die.
+Unlike many eloquent spiritual teachers he didn’t sugar coat spirituality – he pointed out that in reality we are just a “food-body” that’s born to eat, grow, procreate and die.

 >“The Collected Works of Ramana Maharshi” contains Ramana’s own account of his enlightenment.
 It’s a very large and comprehensive volume of Ramana’s words, writings and life.
 It’s very much about Hinduism and may not make much sense to western spiritual seekers.

-In the following pages you’ll find more information about the Sense of Self, a Q & A section, some thoughts about science and spirituality, and the essential disclaimer.
+In the following pages you’ll find more information about the sense of self, a Q & A section, some thoughts about science and spirituality, and the essential disclaimer.

 Spiritual enquiry